 The quick version

-Bringing together the power of Scripture and God's gift of music, these psalms, hymns and spiritual songs (Ephesians 5:19; Colossians 3:16) were written to encourage and strengthen you.
+These psalms, hymns and spiritual songs (Ephesians 5:19; Colossians 3:16) were written to encourage and strengthen you.
 Centuries ago, Martin Luther said, “The gift of language combined with the gift of song was given to man that he should proclaim the Word of God through music.”
-Because these songs are filled with the Word and point directly to the cross of Jesus, our prayer is that this music will be life-changing for you.
-May these songs and hymns inspire you to better know the Word, love the Word and sing the Word!
+Our prayer is that the Father would send His Spirit to make His Word in this music life-changing for you.
+May you always be refreshed in the good news of God's undeserved kindness to us in Jesus Christ.
+We hope these songs and hymns inspire you to better know the Word, love the Word and sing the Word!
 (That's it.
 But scroll down if you want to learn more about this ministry!)

 The (MUCH) LONGER VERSION